LFedorov/lfedorov.github.io/_posts/2021-11-05-dont-use-pool-default.md

 comments: true
 ---

-# Don't use D3DPOOL_DEFAULT for buffers in D3D9

 ## Long story short
 Use **D3DPOOL_MANAGED** for buffers in **D3D9 API** instead of **D3DPOOL_DEFAULT**, because it can cause a critical performance hit on all (Nvidia, AMD) current drivers (2021 year).
 Also do not use **D3D9Ex** - because you cannot use **D3DPOOL_MANAGED** in it.